adtzlr/tensortrax/README.md

 ```

 # Theory
 The calculus of variation deals with variations, i.e. small changes in functions and functionals.
-A small-change of a function is evaluated by taking the partial derivatives of the function w.r.t. the tensor components (the jacobian) and contracted by the variation (small change) of the function argument.
+A small-change of a function is evaluated by applying small changes on the tensor components (the jacobian).

 ```math
 \psi = \psi(\boldsymbol{E})